ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 1. The **number of looks** drives the resolution and pixel spacing of the output products.
 Selecting 10x2 looks will yield larger products with 80 m resolution and pixel spacing of 40 m.
 Selecting 20x4 looks reduces the resolution to 160 m and reduces the size of the products (roughly 1/4 the size of 10x2 look products), with a pixel spacing of 80 m.
 The default is 20x4 looks.

 2. The **look vectors** are stored in two files.
 The lv_theta (θ) indicates the SAR look vector elevation angle at each pixel, ranging from -π/2 (down) to π/2 (up).
 The look vector elevation angle is defined as the angle between the horizontal surface and the look vector with positive angles indicating sensor positions above the surface.
 The lv_phi (φ) map indicates the SAR look vector orientation angle at each pixel, ranging from 0 (east) to π/2 (north).
-The look vector orientation angle is defined as the angle between the East direction and the projection of the look vector on the horizontal surface plan.
+The look vector orientation angle is defined as the angle between the East direction and the projection of the look vector on the horizontal surface plane.
 The orientation angle increases towards north, with the North direction corresponding to π/2 (and south to -π/2).
 Both angles are expressed in radians.
 The default is to not include these files in the output product bundle.

 3. The **displacement maps** convert the phase difference values from the unwrapped interferogram into measurements of ground displacement in meters.
 The line-of-sight displacement map indicates the amount of movement away from or towards the sensor.
 The vertical displacement calculates the vertical component of the line-of-sight displacement, using the assumption that all deformation is in the vertical direction.
 These files are excluded from the product package by default.